-Water resources would continue to be monitored through drought conditions to address any potential concerns before and after the proposed gather operations.
+Water resources would be monitored if there are drought conditions to address any potential concerns before and after the proposed gather operations.
 As stated in BLM policy, BLM would provide water for wild horses as a temporary measure until wild horse populations are within the AML as well as during periods of critical need.
 Any watering of wild horses would be separately evaluated under NEPA.